 “Our life is shaped by our mind, for we become what we think.”
 Buddha

-I’ve researched a few different definitions of mindfulness, but the one I like the best comes from the Canadian Mental Health Association (CMHA), “Mindfulness is simply an invitation to step out of the clutter and really focus on what we are doing, thinking, and feeling in this moment.”
+According to the Canadian Mental Health Association (CMHA), “Mindfulness is simply an invitation to step out of the clutter and really focus on what we are doing, thinking, and feeling in this moment.”
 Mindfulness as a religious practice is rooted in the Buddhist tradition, but variations can be found in other religions as well, encouraging followers to live in the moment.
 The secular practice of mindfulness meditation is now well-established across the globe with an estimated 300 million practitioners worldwide.

 Clinical research studies have also affirmed the benefits of mindfulness meditation in key areas including lowered blood pressure, stress reduction and even a better night’s sleep.
 According to an overview in the Clinical Psychology Review Journal, research has shown a strong correlation between mindfulness and overall psychological health, “including self-compassion and a better overall sense of well-being.”
 The practice of being mindful focuses on accepting where we are in the moment without judgement and teaches us to be less critical of ourselves and others.
 There are also more formal mindfulness-based cognitive therapy programs that can help people who are experiencing mental health issues.
 If you are interested in learning more about these therapy programs, please consult your doctor or healthcare professional for more information.